legenduzair/the-halal-butcher/README.md

        2. Given that I am a store owner when I confirm deletion of a blog entry via the modal then the corresponding blog entry will be removed from the list of blog entries.
 </details>
 <br>

 ### The Skeleton Plane
+#### Wireframes

+Before initiating the project, I planned the general layout and structure of the main content for each page of the website across various screen sizes; desktop, tablet and mobile.
+The wireframes below were designed using Balsamiq Wireframes:

+- (Home Page(Desktop))[]

 ### The Surface Plane